 Our thoughts can drive our attitudes, our actions, and our behaviors.
 We can use this powerful chain reaction for empowerment, achievement, success, and self-actualization.

 How to create powerful affirmations:

-I, Jane, meditate ten minutes a day and I feel strong
+- I, Jane, meditate 10 minutes a day and I feel strong.

-Affirmations can be spiritual in nature or action and time bound orientated.
+Affirmations can be spiritual in nature or action- and time-bound.

 So remember to pick the right statements for your intentions, make it a daily habit to clear the clutter and reprogram your subconscious mind.
 Be aware that positive affirmations don’t magically manifest results—what they do instead is open your subconscious to new channels of information and opportunity, so you must take action on these in order for any major changes to happen to your life.

 Now try creating your own.
 I recommend repeating each affirmation 10 times, and that you create three affirmations reflecting areas for growth, improvement, and happiness.
 These affirmations can help you empower yourself to be who you truly deserve to be.

 Kevin R. Binning, David K. Sherman, Geoffrey L. Cohen, Kirsten Heitland.
 Seeing the Other Side: Analyses of Social Issues and Public Policy, Vol. 10, No. 1, 2010, pp. 276—292

 David Creswell, Janine M. Dutcher, William M. P. Klein, Peter R. Harris, John M. Levine.
 Self-Affirmation Improves Problem-Solving under Stress J. PLOS ONE | www.plosone.org.
 1 May 2013, Volume 8; Issue 5; doi: 10.1371/journal.pone.0062593.t001